kammitama5/kammitama5.github.io/_posts/2019-10-21-Monday-October-21st.md

 ## It was sad leaving
 - I headed over to my hackerspace, and hung out with some of my friends there.
   It was awesome and I love my hackerspace.
-People were working on crypto problems, one guy was soldering a musical instrumental via a PCB board, among other things.
+People were working on crypto problems, one guy was soldering a musical instrument via a PCB board, among other things.
   We sat around drinking boba and chatting.

 ## Finally, I had to head to the airport